Find out how to move goods, in parcels or large letters, between Great Britain and Northern Ireland using the Royal Mail Group or an express carrier.

-You could consider applying to join the UK Trader Scheme to become authorised to declare goods ‘not at risk’.
+You could consider applying to join the UK Internal Market Scheme to become authorised to declare goods ‘not at risk’.
 You’ll need to meet certain criteria to do this, including being able to demonstrate the end use of the goods.

 Proof that the goods meet Rules of Origin to benefit from zero tariffs under the EU-UK Trade and Cooperation Agreement; or

 Evidence that you’re within your de minimis State Aid allowance.

 Dependent on your contractual arrangement with the Great Britain sending business, they may complete the delayed declaration instead of you.